Counseling Program and Services

 During the fourth form year, students will participate in an online digital learning experience targeting marijuana and electronic delivery prevention education.
 Panaptic was created by two clinical psychologists with over 35 years of experience in research and addiction medicine.

 Panaptic is an eight-session online course.
 The goal is to increasing students understanding of the short- and long-term risks on emotional/social health, physical health, as well as impacts on academic performance from marijuana and nicotine use.
 Panaptic programming includes parent education modules that explore the science of marijuana and vaping and how to have productive family conversations around marijuana/electronic delivery prevention.
 During the drug and alcohol prevention section of Eudemonia Health+, students will analyze the relationship between using alcohol and other drugs as it relates to other health risks, such as unintentional injuries, violence, suicide, and high-risk sexual behaviors.

 What is counseling?

 A common misconception about counseling is that it is only appropriate for people who are experiencing severe mental health illness.
-Most people can benefit from receiving support from a counselor at some point in their lives, and last year one out of every 9 students met with a Hill School Clinician at least once.
+Most people can benefit from receiving support from a counselor at some point in their lives, and last year one out of every nine students met with a Hill School Clinician at least once.
 Counseling is an opportunity for students to speak individually with a trained licensed professional about a wide range of concerns and develop successful strategies for coping with or working through them.

 How often will I meet with a counselor?